HansJaqs/HansJaqs/README.md

 - 👋 Hi, I’m @HansJaqs
 - 👀 I’m interested in learning about decentralized wireless technologies
 - 🌱 I’m currently learning the Helium model of decentralized wireless networks
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on decentralized wireless networks
 - 📫 How to reach me is through my email enercomafrica@gmail.com

 <!---